Esri/arcgis-maps-sdk-java-samples/map_view/display-layer-view-state/README.md

 Click the *Load Layer* button to create a new layer and add it to the map.
 As you pan and zoom around the map, note how the `LayerViewStatus` flags change; for example, `OUT_OF_SCALE` becomes true when the map is scaled outside of the layer's min and max scale range.
 Click the *Hide Layer* button to hide the layer and observe the view state change to `NOT_VISIBLE`.

-If your device supports airplane mode, you can turn this on and pan around the map to see layers display the `WARNING` status when they cannot online fetch data.
-Turn airplane mode back off to see the warning disappear.
+If you disconnect your device from the network, you can pan around the map to see layers display the `WARNING` status when they cannot fetch online data.
+Reconnect to the network to see the warning disappear.

 ## How it works